dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 **AS Number**

 The global default node AS Number is the AS Number used by the BGP agent on a
-{{site.prodname}} node when it has not been explicitly specified.
-Setting this value simplifies configuration when your network topology allows all of your {{site.prodname}}
+{{site.tseeprodname}} node when it has not been explicitly specified.
+Setting this value simplifies configuration when your network topology allows all of your {{site.tseeprodname}}
 nodes to use the same AS Number.

 **Node-to-Node Mesh**

-The full node-to-node mesh option provides a mechanism to automatically configure peering between all {{site.prodname}} nodes.
-When enabled, each {{site.prodname}} node automatically sets up a BGP peering with every other {{site.prodname}} node in the network.
+The full node-to-node mesh option provides a mechanism to automatically configure peering between all {{site.tseeprodname}} nodes.
+When enabled, each {{site.tseeprodname}} node automatically sets up a BGP peering with every other {{site.tseeprodname}} node in the network.
 By default this is enabled.

-The full node-to-node mesh provides a simple mechanism for auto-configuring the BGP network in small scale deployments (say 50 nodes - although this limit is not set in stone and {{site.prodname}} has been deployed with over 100 nodes in a full mesh topology).
+The full node-to-node mesh provides a simple mechanism for auto-configuring the BGP network in small scale deployments (say 50 nodes - although this limit is not set in stone and {{site.tseeprodname}} has been deployed with over 100 nodes in a full mesh topology).

-For large-scale deployments, or for deployments where you require a more specific BGP topology (e.g. peering with ToR switches) the full node-to-node mesh should be disabled and explicit BGP peers configured for your {{site.prodname}} nodes.
-A BGP peer may be configured in your {{site.prodname}} network as a Global BGP Peer or a Per-Node BGP Peer.
+For large-scale deployments, or for deployments where you require a more specific BGP topology (e.g. peering with ToR switches) the full node-to-node mesh should be disabled and explicit BGP peers configured for your {{site.tseeprodname}} nodes.
+A BGP peer may be configured in your {{site.tseeprodname}} network as a Global BGP Peer or a Per-Node BGP Peer.

 **Global BGP Peers**

-A global BGP peer is a BGP agent that peers with every {{site.prodname}} node in the network.
-A typical use case for a global peer might be a mid-scale deployment where all of the {{site.prodname}} nodes are on the same L2 network and are each peering with the same Route Reflector (or set of Route Reflectors).
+A global BGP peer is a BGP agent that peers with every {{site.tseeprodname}} node in the network.
+A typical use case for a global peer might be a mid-scale deployment where all of the {{site.tseeprodname}} nodes are on the same L2 network and are each peering with the same Route Reflector (or set of Route Reflectors).

 **Per-Node BGP Peers**

 At scale, different network topologies come in to play.
-For example, in the [AS per Rack model]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l3-interconnect-fabric#the-as-per-rack-model) discussed in the reference material, each {{site.prodname}} node peers with a Route Reflector in the Top of Rack (ToR) switch.
+For example, in the [AS per Rack model]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l3-interconnect-fabric#the-as-per-rack-model) discussed in the reference material, each {{site.tseeprodname}} node peers with a Route Reflector in the Top of Rack (ToR) switch.
 In this case the BGP peerings are configured on a per-node basis (i.e. these are node-specific peers).
-In the AS Per Rack model, each {{site.prodname}} node in a rack will be configured with a node-specific peering to the ToR Route Reflector.
+In the AS Per Rack model, each {{site.tseeprodname}} node in a rack will be configured with a node-specific peering to the ToR Route Reflector.

 ### Configuring the default node AS number

-When creating a {{site.prodname}} node, you can optionally specify an AS number to use for the node.
+When creating a {{site.tseeprodname}} node, you can optionally specify an AS number to use for the node.
 If no AS number if specified, the node will use the global default value.

 See [Example](#example) to set the global default AS number. to set the global default AS number.
 If no value is configured, the default AS number is 64512.

-If all of your {{site.prodname}} nodes are within the same AS, but you require a different AS number to be used (e.g because you are peering with a border router), changing the default AS number to the value you require eliminates the need to explicitly set it on a per {{site.prodname}} node basis.
+If all of your {{site.tseeprodname}} nodes are within the same AS, but you require a different AS number to be used (e.g because you are peering with a border router), changing the default AS number to the value you require eliminates the need to explicitly set it on a per {{site.tseeprodname}} node basis.
 For more complicated topologies where you are explicitly setting the AS number on each node, the default value will not be used and therefore using this command is not necessary.